 - Credit card was declined – 4%

 Some of these points are related to logistics or technology issues.
-For example, since the start of the COVID-19 pandemic, delivery carriers around the world have been inundated with eCommerce shipping orders while simultaneously dealing with severe disruption to global supply chains.
+In the post-COVID-19 climate, delivery carriers around the world are still inundated with eCommerce shipping orders while simultaneously dealing with severe disruption to global supply chains.
 As a result, changing the speed of your delivery might be difficult to achieve or completely out of your hands.